Michael345678910/Currency-Converter-Java/README.md

 ## How It Works:
 - The program parses command-line arguments entered from the user for the amount needed to be converted, the input currency symbol, and optionally the output currency codes.
-- It maps currency symbols to their standardized ISO currency codes.
+- It maps currency symbols to their standardized ISO currency codes using the SYMBOLS_CURRENCIES map.
-- The tool constructs an API URL to fetch the latest exchange rates.
+- The tool constructs an API URL to fetch the latest exchange rates from Fixer.io.
 - Parses JSON response from the API to retrieve rates.
-- Performs the conversion calculation from the entered data.
+- Performs the conversion calculation based on user input.
-- Produces a structured JSON output representing input and output details.
+- Generates a JSON output depicting both the input details from the user and the conversion output results, either outputting a specific target currency or all available currencies based on the users choice.

 # Contributions:
 Contributions are welcome!
 Feel free to fork the repository, implement new features, improve and expand upon current functionality, or fix bugs.
 Pull requests are appreciated.